americanthinker/dash-app-ceo-dashboard/README.md

 # Introduction

 I embarked on an analytics platform journey by partnering with the CEO of [Elite Meet](www.elitemeet.us) - a non-profit Veterans Service Organization (VSO) that helps military veterans from Special Operations units transition into Corporate America after they leave service.
-This was a full-cycle data project beginning with delivering an initial value proposition to preparing the data all the way through deployment of an analytics platform in the cloud for use by the CEO.
+This was a [full-cycle data project](https://hdsr.mitpress.mit.edu/pub/577rq08d/release/3) beginning with delivering an initial value proposition to preparing the data all the way through deployment of an analytics platform in the cloud for use by the CEO.
 Here is what I learned...
 <br></br>
 # Product Roadmap
 ## Status Quo  - The Challenge

-- Data resides in a SalesForce database.
+- Data resides in a Salesforce database.
 Data is dirty and requires multiple transformation to derive insights.
 - Current analytics/decision support is manual and time-consuming, i.e. not scalable or dynamic
 - CEO does not have time to conduct manual data pulls and sort through data for insight, i.e. needs answers at her fingertips